LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 While structural navigation is the foreground mode, use the existing OpenKeyNav keylabel renderer and placement logic to show compact destination hints:

-- `⇥` on the next native Tab destination and `⇧⇥` on the previous one.
-Show these sequential-navigation hints by default, with a configuration switch to hide them.
+- `⇥` on the next native Tab destination and `⇧⇥` on the previous one only when that sequential move crosses the direct semantic-context boundary used by horizontal structural navigation.
+Familiar in-context Tab movement stays unlabeled.
+Show these boundary hints by default, with a configuration switch to hide them.
 - `⇧←` and `⇧→` on the first targets reached by the available previous and next horizontal context commands.
 - `⇧↑` and `⇧↓` on different targets focused by the available broaden and